-Using dermal fillers or BOTOX while pregnant is a complicated issue.
-We encourage our patients to weigh the risks versus the rewards when considering injectables during this unique time.
+The issue of pregnant women using BOTOX or dermal fillers is complicated.
+As a Dallas dermatologist, I encourage our patients to weigh the risks versus the rewards when considering injectables during this unique time.

 How Injectables Work